- There is a huge criticism over high fuel prices in India despite having low crude oil prices internationally.

 Petrol and diesel pricing depends on several factors.
 Final retail price = crude oil price (international price of crude oil) + refinery charges + transport charges + dealers’ commission + Central Excise Duty (Imposed by Central government) + Value Added Tax (VAT) & surcharges (Imposed by state government).

-What needs to be done:-
+What needs to be done:

 If the crude oil prices are increased in the coming days, there will be a huge burden on people whether they own a vehicle or not.
-Because high fuel prices increases the cost of transport and thereby increases the price of consumer goods.
-To avoid that situation, government needs to work on reforms in petroleum pricing.
+Because high fuel prices increase the cost of transport and thereby increases the price of consumer goods.
+To avoid that situation, the government needs to work on reforms in petroleum pricing.

-Afterwords :- What is your opinion on this topic?
+What is your opinion on this topic?
 Express your thoughts in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.

 Copyright @ Group Discussion Ideas.